spdk/spdk.github.io/community.md

 # Trello Board

-Find something to work on at the Things To Do Board, or start/participate in a design discussion on any of the [SPDK Trello Boards](https://trello.com/spdk).
+Find something to work on the backlog in your area of interest, or start/participate in a design discussion on any of the [SPDK Trello Boards](../trello/).

 # Mailing List